armanriazi/private/docs/self/polkadot/Relaychain-Podcasts.md

 > Final runtime upgrade initiated by the web 3 foundation will remove the pseudo module and in doing so remove its omnipotent position as being able to Remove its omnipotent position as being able to cancel the chain as being able to create a new chain candidate at that point polka.
 Dot is a live decentralized and permissionless Network The final stages of polka dots, rollout will be delivering the, these extra pieces of functionality.
 One of those extra pieces of functionality will be the balance transfers.
 This will allow dot tokens to be transferable and not just an indicator, and this will likely happen very soon after the pseudo module is released.
 But of course, we don't know what point because it will be in the hands of the dot token holders.

 > Two more posts to do upgrades will then necessarily include the rollout of the first pair of chains and eventually para chain, and para, thread, purchasing, or leasing modules.
-And finally, the XE m p, cross para chain, message passing system.
+And finally, the XCMP, cross para chain, message passing system.

 >  Kusuma have 1000 tips without any ZK snarks or lighting networks.